Humanist Mutual Aid Network

 Humanist Mutual Aid Network (HuMAN) is a 501c3 non-profit in California.

 HuMAN was founded by Hank Pellissier, who stated in an interview that the organization "works toward a world with humanist values that respects science, secular education, sustainability, kindness, peace and democracy".
 The nonprofit provides secular support to at-risk populations internationally, via educational opportunities, technological solutions, health assistance and small business grants.
 HuMAN's work funds secular education, humanist students, women's collectives, orphans, safe houses, and helplines.
 It also offers internships in Africa & India Development.

 History

 HuMAN's original name was the Brighter Brains Institute, founder Hank Pellissier launched its activities in 2015 by starting the "world’s first atheist orphanage" in Muhokya, Uganda.
 The director - Bwambale Robert Musubaho - was orphaned himself at the age of five; he renounced religion in the early 2000s after researching his doubts and finding community on the internet.
-HuMAN raised enough money via crowdfunding to also build two ‘humanist’ primary schools and a secondary school near the orphanage.
-The Freedom From Religion Foundation described the schools as "groundbreaking".
+BBI raised enough money via crowdfunding to also build two ‘humanist’ primary schools and a secondary school near the orphanage.
+Freedom From Religion Foundation described the schools as "groundbreaking".

-HuMAN expanded its secular activities throughout western Uganda, building classrooms for a remote school in the Rwenzori mountains, and constructing another humanist secondary school in Kanunga, the site of a 2000 Christian cult massacre.
+BBI expanded its secular activities throughout western Uganda, building classrooms for a remote school in the Rwenzori mountains, and constructing another humanist secondary school in Kanunga, the site of a 2000 Christian cult massacre.
 Brighter Brains Humanist Secondary School in Kanunga included a Richard Dawkins Science Laboratory and a Christopher Hitchens Freethinker Library.
 Funds were partially raised via promotion in the UK publication THE FREETHINKER.